We tour through five homes on the Grand Strand that will awe and inspire

 A second home to a North Carolina family of five, this ocean view beauty along the Golden Mile of Myrtle Beach raises the bar on coastal elegance and maximizes a low-maintenance lifestyle at the beach.
 Jeff Skelley of Nations Homes worked with homeowners David and Beth Wilson to design a fun escape, where they make endless memories with family and friends.

 The open floor plan is minimal and modern, while still warm and inviting.
 Finished in neutral shades with splashes of color, the home features hardwood floors, a sleek gas fireplace in the living room and beautiful upgrades in the gourmet kitchen, including stainless appliances, quartz countertops and custom cabinetry.
 All bathrooms are graced with granite countertops.
 And, outside, you can soak in the hot tub on the screened porch or gather on the third floor, where there are breathtaking views of the ocean and a custom-built fire pit.
 Take the stairs or the elevator that goes to all floors.
+Sara Cardinal of SAN-DEL Designs chose selections for the house (cabinets, flooring, paint colors, lighting, etc), as well as the complete furnishings.

 This active family loves the outdoors, so the first floor was designed to provide extra space for parking cars and storage for all of their paddle boards, bikes, jets skis and a motorcycle.
 The Ocean Village gated community also offers upscale amenities, such as a posh pool setting, grill area and tennis courts.
 Traci Miles of Miles Beyond, Century 21 Boling & Associates, Inc. recommended the house be included in this feature of beautiful homes.